Caroline Park (ice hockey)

 Caroline Nancy Park (born November 18, 1989) is a physician, and a former actress and hockey player.

 She competed in the 2018 Olympic Games as an ice hockey forward for the Unified Korean team.
 Park is also a former child actress, having played roles in Naturally, Sadie and Degrassi: The Next Generation.

 Life

 Park was born in Ontario in 1989.
+She graduated from Princeton University in 2011 with a degree in Ecology and Evolutionary Biology.

 She became a naturalized citizen of South Korea in 2015.

 As of 2021 or before, she is a physician.

 Career

 She competed in the Olympics as part of a unified team of 35 players drawn from both North and South Korea.
 The team's coach was Sarah Murray and the team was in Group B competing against Switzerland, Japan and Sweden.